rotanov/fefu-mmorpg-protocol/README.md

 ```
 action: setUpConst
-playerVelocity: <a portion of tile player travels through the world per second>
+playerVelocity: <portion of tile player travels through the world per second>
-slideThreshold: <a portion of tile which gets ignored when moving towards it>
+slideThreshold: <portion of tile which gets ignored when moving towards it>
-ticksPerSecond: <a number of simulation cycles per second>
+ticksPerSecond: <number of simulation cycles per second>
-screenRowCount: <a number of tile rows in a rectangle get via `look`>
+screenRowCount: <number of tile rows in a rectangle get via `look`>
-screenColumnCount: <a number of tile columns in a rectangle get via `look`>
+screenColumnCount: <number of tile columns in a rectangle get via `look`>
+pickUpRadius: <maximum distance between player's center and item's one for latter to be picked up>
 ```

 ### Response